QUASAR

 We recommend using Ubuntu, as some Linux distributions might not have all the required packages available.

-brew install cmake glew ffmpeg
+brew install cmake glew pkgconf ffmpeg gstreamer

-Quest
+Meta Quest Headsets

 Download 3D Assets